Devix71/Project_MIDA/README.md

 # Project_MIDA

-Project MIDA is a master's project for the Artificial Intelligence Cognitive Science course at the Unviersity of Gothenburg.
+Project MIDA is a master's project for the Artificial Intelligence Cognitive Science course at the University of Gothenburg.